 AI innovations are already helping organizations eliminate the labor-intensive task of manually searching paper contracts for important data such as terms, dates and compliance requirements.
 Using AI to analyze contracts allows organizations to reduce risk by easily verifying that all parties are living up to the terms and conditions of the contract.
 For example, if key contract-related dates are unknown or not tracked effectively, there’s a good chance a significant deadline or milestone will get missed.
 AI reduces the milestone management burden, which in turn reduces compliance-related risks.

 Ultimately, however, it all boils down to data – the more (and more accurate) data an organization has, the better its ability to predict supply and demand.
 Luckily, there is no shortage of data when it comes to supply chain and logistics, and many organizations are investing heavily in data governance and data management systems to harness the stream of big data produced by finance, accounting and procurement systems and various IoT devices.
 Now is the time to utilize this internal data, along with the trove of externally available information, to create a more intelligent supply chain operation that incorporates predictive factors most organizations don’t have the ability to account for today.
 This data could be as simple as the weather forecast, or as subtle as the tone and frequency of communications on social media.

 As much fun as it is to talk about autonomous vehicles and drones, the biggest impacts organizations are likely to see from AI over the next couple of years are going to be from routine activities, such as improved inventory forecasting, or the elimination of paper processes.
 This may seem insignificant at the transactional level but can add up to millions of dollars in savings across an enterprise.

-To learn more about the transformative potential of AI, download a complimentary copy of the survey from our website.
+To learn more about the transformative potential of AI, download a copy of the survey.